Top Spine Specialists in New Jersey.

 We utilize the expertise of our Board Certified and Fellowship Trained Orthopedic Surgeons, Sports Medicine Specialists, and Physical Therapists to develop treatment plans based on your unique injury, lifestyle, and goals.

 What is Spondylosis?

 Spondylosis is a descriptive term for spine pain and spine degeneration, but spondylosis is not a formal medical diagnosis.
-If a patient experiences spondylosis, an Orthopaedic Institute of Central Jersey (OIOCJ) Spine Specialist finds out exactly what is causing it.
+If a patient experiences spondylosis, one of our experts will use a variety of tactics to find out exactly what is causing it.
 The three main causes are:

 - Osteoarthritis.
 The vertebral bones and soft tissues wear and tear because of overuse and age.

 - Spinal stenosis.
 The spinal canal narrows and compresses the spinal nerve roots.

 - Degenerative disc disease.
 The intervertebral discs between adjacent vertebrae degenerate.